-Goose fat roast potatoes are a roast dinner staple, a Christmas classic and an absolute must for anyone who loves a really crispy roast potato on the outside but a nice fluffy middle.
+Goose fat roast potatoes are a roast dinner staple, and an absolute must for anyone who loves a really crispy roast potato on the outside but a nice fluffy middle.

 - 2kg (4½lb) large potatoes for roasting (eg, Maris Piper, King Edwards, Desiree or Kestrel), peeled and cut into chunks